Manuel Noriega: Image and legacy

 Noriega's authoritarian rule of Panama has been described as a dictatorship, while Noriega himself has been referred to as a "strongman".
 A 2017 obituary from the BBC stated that Noriega "was an opportunist who used his close relationship with the United States to boost his own power in Panama and to cover up the illegal activities for which he was eventually convicted".
 A 2010 article in The Guardian referred to him as the best known dictator of his time, and as "Panama's answer to Libyan leader Colonel Muammar Gaddafi".
 Dinges writes that though Noriega's regime saw a number of murders and crimes, they were similar in scale to those that occurred at the same time under the authoritarian governments of Guatemala, Chile, Argentina, and El Salvador; these governments never saw the level of condemnation from the U.S. that Noriega's did.
+Others likened him to former Iraqi president Saddam Hussein.
+Like Saddam, Noriega enjoyed brief U.S. support until he turned into an enemy.

 After Noriega's death, an article in The Atlantic compared him to Castro and Augusto Pinochet, stating that while Castro had been the nemesis of the U.S., and Pinochet had been its ally, Noriega had managed to be both.
 It called Noriega the archetype of U.S. intervention in Latin America: "The lawless, vicious leader whom the U.S. cultivated and propped up despite clear and serious flaws."
 The author stated that although Panama was a freer democracy after Noriega's removal, it was still plagued by corruption and drug trafficking, while Daniel Ortega, whom the U.S. tried to fight with Noriega's help, remained firmly in power in Nicaragua, and argued that this demonstrated the failure of the U.S.'s approach to Latin American interventions.

 Noriega took great care to shape perceptions of him.
 He permitted and encouraged rumors that as Panama's chief of intelligence, he was in possession of negative information about everybody in the country.
 Dinges suggests that the impression among some officials that Noriega made money off of every transaction in the country may have been cultivated by Noriega himself.
 Among opposition leaders in Panama, he was seen variously as a sexual pervert, a sadist, and a rapist.
 Within U.S. government circles, contradictory images abounded; Noriega was seen as a CIA spy, a drug trafficker, a nationalist supporting Torrijos, an ally of Cuba, and an ally of Oliver North and the Contras.
 He was perceived as a trusted collaborator in the war against drugs, even as the DEA was investigating him for involvement in smuggling.
 By the time of his removal, he had come to be hated in the U.S., and the invasion was portrayed as an attempt to remove an evil man.
 Dinges writes that these contradictory images played a large role in shaping the U.S. government's self-contradictory policy towards Noriega.